 Replacing Deteriorated Woodwork

-National Capitol Region Specifications
+- National Capitol Region Specifications

-Wood And Plastics
+- Wood and Plastics

 REPLACING DETERIORATED WOODWORK

 A. This procedure includes guidance on wood restoration work including repairing existing woodwork by removing damaged or deteriorated material and replacing with new to match existing.

 B. See 01100-07-S for general project guidelines to be reviewed along with this procedure.
 These guidelines cover the following sections: